cloud-barista/cloud-barista.github.io/README.md

 This site is created with a jekyll theme, Solid(https://github.com/st4ple/solid-jekyll/).

-The theme is licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).
+The Solid theme is licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).